ubergeek77/Lemmy-Easy-Deploy/README.md

 - Specify custom environment variables for a service
 - Override the templates used by Lemmy-Easy-Deploy
-- Run a custom script right before a deployment
+- Run a custom script right before or after a deployment

 ... then visit the [Advanced Configuration](ADVANCED_CONFIGURATION.md) page for more details.